LemonRiz/mongodb/Readme.md

 # Provisioning project

 What did you need to do to provision a vm to run mongo db?
+Set up vagrant on a host machine, create a Vagrantfile and used a script.sh to automatically install MongoDB.
+Used an image .iso of ubuntu to run a linux VM.

 What did you need to do to provision a vm to:

 - Run the node.js application?
+  Run the app via

 - Use the `nology.training` alias?
+  Add some options of ServerName and ServerAlias to the nology-proxy.conf

 - Use apache server to dirent traffic to a given port?

+Installed Apache server and copied the nology-proxy into the config file in apache2/sites-available

 - How are you able to pass in the DB connection string?

 ---